buschtoens/ember-on-helper/README.md

 > ⚠️👉 **WARNING:** Do not overuse this helper.
 If you want to bind to an
 > element that _is_ controlled by Glimmer, but maybe just not by the current
-> template, _do not_ reach for a manual `document.querySelect()`.
-Instead, think
+> template, _do not_ reach for a manual `document.querySelector()`.
+Instead,
-> about your current template and state setup and try to use a true "Data Down,
+> think about your current template and state setup and try to use a true "Data
-> Actions Up" pattern or use a shared `Service` as a message bus.
+> Down, Actions Up" pattern or use a shared `Service` as a message bus.

 ## Usage